vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 In Part 2 of this tutorial, we will build a simple Sinatra application that will make calls to the Web Services SmartApp we built in Part 1.

 If you're not familiar with Sinatra, you are encouraged to try it out.
-It's not strictly necessary, however, as the application will simply make web requests to get the API token, and get the endpoint.
+It's not strictly necessary, however, as our application will simply make web requests to get the API token and the endpoint.

 .. note::